susiemg/mushroom/README.md

-# mushroom
+# Mushroom
-An app that predicts mushroom edibility
+An app that predicts mushroom edibility using the Random Forests algorithm.